Valuations and the Hopf Monoid of Generalized Permutahedra

+\begin{proof} Theorem \ref{thm:Brianchon Gram} and Lemma \ref{lemma:aligning} tell us that these these generators are in $\mbf{ie}[I]$.
 Now consider any element $a \in \mbf{ie}[I]$ of the inclusion-exclusion subspace.
-Using the Brianchon-Gram generator for each polyhedron appearing in $a$, and then the straightening generator for each resulting cone, we can write $a = b + c + d$ where $b$ is a linear combination of Brianchon-Gram generators, $c$ is a linear combination of straightening generators, and
+Using the Brianchon-Gram generator for each polyhedron appearing in $a$, and then the aligning generator for each resulting cone, we can write $a = b + c + d$ where $b$ is a linear combination of Brianchon-Gram generators, $c$ is a linear combination of aligning generators, and